Variables

 - Journey (flow level variables)

-- Global (bot level variables)
+- Global (AI-agent level variables)

 - System variables